kfiron/kfiron.github.io/_posts/2017-02-24-Don't-abuse-json-with-frameworks.markdown

 {% endhighlight %}

 <p>
-Let's take a loot at Jackson, it has option to give the library the stream of data and get a class that represents the fields by name
+Let's take a loot at Jackson (One of the most common libraries in JAVA), it has option to give the library the stream of data and get a class that represents the fields by name
 </p>

 {% highlight java %}